 - Control Panel: It is inbuilt and by default delivered with the drive.
-The control panel keys and indicators are described in 3.5.4 Control Panel Keys and Indicators. - Control Panel 2.0 OP2: An optional (accessory) control panel which provides better user experience.
-This type of control panel enables to easily set up the drive via parameters, monitor drive status, and visualization of event notifications.
+The Control Panel keys and indicators are described in 3.5.4 Control Panel Keys and Indicators. - Control Panel 2.0 OP2: An optional (accessory) control panel which provides better user experience.
+This type of control panel enables easy setup of the drive via parameters, monitoring of the drive status, and visualization of event notifications.
+The Control Panel 2.0 OP2 keys and indicators are described in 3.5.5 Control Panel 2.0 OP2 Keys and Indicators.